We no longer do any machine work or labor but this information is still helpful.

 Match rod caps in accordance with cylinder numbers on connecting

 rods.
-Check for proper oil clearance prior to final assembly of
+Check for proper oil clearance prior to final assembly

 13. CHECK PROPER END CLEARANCE: